Tanzer boat banner

 top of bulkhead needs trimming

 The top edge also needs trimming to fit against the fiberglass rounded corner.
-Since these 2 edges won't be showing its not too stressful.
+Since these 2 edges won't be showing it's not too stressful.

 cover of tanzer makes a tent